Want to get some Elementary Education experience for your major? Come volunteer with ILP!

 Stressed about your interviews for teaching positions?
 We get it.
 Lucky for you though, you'll have your time living abroad as an ILP volunteer to talk about.
 It's pretty unique that you've lived for four months in another country, so interviewers are pretty likely to bring that up.

 If you can talk about teaching kids English in a foreign country during your interview, you definitely will stand out from the crowd.

 You can sometimes get school credit which can be directly applied to your degree ... think about it: If you are working with kids 20 hours per week (basically a part time job!) and teaching lessons that you planned, you are getting a pretty good taste of what teachers do for their career.
 Universities love to give internship credit to Elementary Education Majors who are going on ILP.

-Last but not least, you get to see if you like teaching and get some great hands on experience!
+This is a great way to get real experience in the classroom which allows you to see if you like teaching!
 We have heard many stories from ILP volunteers who came home and changed their major (like Brianna) because they found out that they actually love teaching and want to keep doing it or they found out that wow, I actually don't think teaching as a career is right for me!

 Getting that hands on teaching experience really shows you what your skills are and it's easier to see if that's something you really want to do.

 Let's get you teaching next semester!

 Can you see why going abroad with ILP can help you improve your resume, but also give you a leg up when it comes to your major?
 Yep — there are some pretty cool perks you get with a semester abroad in one of our countries ... plus, you'll also get time to travel around and vacation in some pretty dreamy countries.